SUrvival Control Chart EStimation Software in R: the success package: The R package success

 \subsection{The funnel plot function}

 }

-The \code{funnel_plot()} function can be used to construct the funnel plot described in Section \ref{funnel-plot}.
-The code below constructs a funnel plot over the first \(1\) year (\code{ctime = 365}) on the simulated data set.
-By not specifying \code{ctime} the funnel plot is constructed over all data (\(2\) years).
-By leaving the parameter \code{p0} empty, the average failure proportion within \(30\) days is used as baseline failure probability.
+The \texttt{funnel\_plot} function can be used to construct the funnel plot described in Section \hyperlink{sec:FunnelPlot}{Funnel plot}.
+The code below constructs a funnel plot over the first \(1\) year (\texttt{ctime\ =\ 365}) on the simulated data set.
+By not specifying \texttt{ctime} the funnel plot is constructed over all data (\(2\) years).
+By leaving the parameter \texttt{p0} empty, the average failure proportion within \(30\) days is used as baseline failure probability.